-Is there a relationship between Mental Toughness and Emotional Intelligence is a frequently asked question.
+Is there a relationship between these two ideas is a frequently asked question.
 It’s a good question and, like all the best questions, it has a potentially complex answer.

-At its simplest EI describes the extent which you are sensitive to the emotions and feelings of others particular when you say or do something which impacts on them in some way.
+At its simplest EI describes the extent to which you are sensitive to the emotions and feelings of others particularly when you say or do something which impacts them in some way.
 It also describes the extent to which you are emotionally sensitive to the actions, words and deeds of others.
 That is, to what extent you are aware of your emotional reactions to their feelings and emotions.

 Essentially it is about emotional sensitivity to the world around you.
 It doesn’t necessarily indicate how you will respond as a result of this sensitivity.